Semafind/firestore-semadb-search/README.md

 # SemaDB Firebase Firestore Vector Search

-SemaDB Firebase extension is a thin wrapper around the public [SemaDB API](https://rapidapi.com/semafind-semadb/api/semadb).
+SemaDB Firebase extension is a thin wrapper around the public [SemaDB API](https://rapidapi.com/semafind-semadb/api/semadb) version 2.
 It attempts to:

 - Sync documents in Firestore with a valid vector to SemaDB.
 It only stores the document ID and the vector without sending other document data.
 - Provides a [callable function](https://firebase.google.com/docs/functions/callable?gen=1st#call_the_function) to perform vector search within a Firebase application.